coavins/zomboid-coavins-firearms/README.md

 The "Gun Cleaning Kit" and "FireKlean" items are used to repair components instead of the guns themselves.

-The "FireKlean" item is overriden to increase the number of uses to 4.
+The "FireKlean" item is overridden to increase the number of uses to 4.

 # Roadmap